aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 Q: How old were they?

 A: The ones I got to meet with were from 60 to 80.
 The 80-year-old man who seemed to be the leader of that group, the elders, they wouldn't let me back into the tribe.
 These came out to meet me.
 These people were brought out to meet me.
 The way that I got that, I've been trying for three weeks, almost four weeks, with the authorities because you have to have permission.
 They wouldn't even rent me a car.
 Burr Budget wouldn't even rent me a car when I told him where I was going to go.
 They said, you can't go back there.
 They'll kill you.
 There's cannibals.
 The only cannibals I know are still in...
 That's what they said.
 They were cannibals.
 They have people terrified to go back where these tribes are.
 So I went for a massage at a health spa, and the receptionist there had a little baby that was about five and a half months old, almost six months old, and the baby was white.
 White as her pants or as her shorts.
 The mother was dark brown and the father was black.
 This baby was so anemic, so leukemic, that the baby was white and very weak.
 There was a nearby island, on Samal Island, where I had made a contact with a dairy.
 They were selling me raw dairy milk.
 They would feed it, like they would feed each cow during milkings.
 They were grazed cows, but at milking time, they ate probably about ten pounds of green bananas.
 That was what they were fed for milking time.
 So I smelled like unripe bananas after a few weeks of drinking that milk.
-You know, kind of the alame that smells, you know, that peels on them.
+You know, kind of the alamy that smells, you know, that peels on them.

 Q: Did you like that stuff?

 A: Not really, but it was better than a foul odor.
-It was still an unusual alame odor or fragrance, whatever you want to call it.
+It was still an unusual alamy odor or fragrance, whatever you want to call it.

 Q: Banana split.